druid-io/druid-io.github.io/docs/latest/querying/groupbyquery.md

 Query API and results are compatible between the two engines; however, there are some differences from a cluster configuration perspective:

-- groupBy v1 merges results in heap, whereas groupBy v2 merges results off-heap.
-As a result, optimal configuration for your Druid nodes may involve less heap (-Xmx, -Xms) and more direct memory (-XX:MaxDirectMemorySize).
+- groupBy v1 controls resource usage using a row-based limit (maxResults) whereas groupBy v2 uses bytes-based limits.
+In addition, groupBy v1 merges results on-heap, whereas groupBy v2 merges results off-heap.
+These factors mean that memory tuning and resource limits behave differently between v1 and v2.
+In particular, due to this, some queries that can complete successfully in one engine may exceed resource limits and fail with the other engine.
+See the "Memory tuning and resource limits" section for more details.
 - groupBy v1 imposes no limit on the number of concurrently running queries, whereas groupBy v2 controls memory usage by using a finite-sized merge buffer pool.
 By default, the number of merge buffers is 1/4 the number of processing threads.
 You can adjust this as necessary to balance concurrency and memory usage.